 Nose

-Delicate, precise aromas of small wild berries, cut grass, and dried violets
+Delicate, nuanced aromas of wild berries, cut grass, and dried violets

 Serve